 Your deductible is the part of the claim that you pay.
 All home insurance policies have a deductible.
 Frequently, different types of deductibles are applied to different types of claims.
 If you choose a higher deductible, you take up a more considerable amount of risk, which generally corresponds to lower rates for your home insurance.
 Insurance companies will not cover claims if they are below the deductible amount.

 You have a lot of jewelry and cash inside your home.
 Collector’s items include art pieces, expensive appliances, gadgets, decors, and fixtures.
-As previously mentioned, the rates of insuring a costly house depend on which state it is located in.
+Previously, the rates of insuring a costly house depend on which state it is located in.
 It could be higher or lower compared to other states.
 The rates for an upscale neighborhood in New York may not be the same rate as the neighborhood in Delaware.

-Insurance companies determine a coverage amount for your million-dollar house-based software.
+Home insurance for million dollar homes can have other valuables included.
+Insurers determine a coverage amount for your million-dollar house-based software.
 They might consult building experts to determine a rough estimate for restoring your house to its original form in the event of a loss.
 A complimentary home inspection by an insurer also gives them enough time to help you document your home correctly.
 Your insurer will be able to confirm the value of your house and provide an approved replacement value.

 The insured value of your house may not match its market value.
 A million-dollar house uses a formulaic rate to estimate the cost of home insurance.
 This rough estimate is necessary to make your house good as new after any possible repair and restoration that you may need in the future.
 The cost of insuring a multi-million-dollar house is different from that of a place insured for a higher value.
-Assuming that coverage for home insurance for 1 million dollar house uses a formulaic rate to estimate the cost of home insurance, say $0.18 per $100 of coverage, say the house itself is insured for $1 million, the other structures would have an insured value of $100,000.
+Assuming that coverage for home insurance for a 1 million dollar house uses a formulaic rate to estimate the cost of home insurance, say $0.18 per $100 of coverage, say the house itself is insured for $1 million, the other structures would have an insured value of $100,000.
 They would insure your personal property for up to 500,000.

 Captive vs. Independent: Which Insurance Agent To Talk To?

 The best way to get the right insurance is to shop for a personalized quote.
 There are two types of insurance agents, a captive agent and an independent agent.
 An independent agent known as an insurance broker may have unlimited offers since he is not tied to one insurance company.
 A captive agent may not be able to fully handle the complexities that come with insuring a million-dollar house.
-Speaking to two different agents with a separate roles could mean understanding how they differ.
+Speaking to two different agents with separate roles could mean understanding how they differ.

 Some insurers can only offer limited or inadequate coverage and may not have an available package for a house that costs one million or more.
 It is a must to learn specialty coverage to protect your million-dollar house from unfortunate circumstances.
 Unlike standard coverages, specialty coverages have adjustable policies that will give you options on how much coverage you prefer.